 Our favourite local blues lady is coming to Tradewinds on 10th June.
 Known for her elegant guitar work and very musical interpretations.
 We are pleased to welcome Tracy to the stage for a Tradewinds debut set.

-Trio of Rosie McDonald, Ann Palumbo & Paul Laszlo.
+RAPT Trio – Rosie McDonald, Ann Palumbo, Paul Laszlo

 Rich in folk, Celtic, blues, jazz and classical – heard in their arrangements and original material

 Based in Sydney and the Blue Mountains, and described as an interesting fusion of blues, folk, jazz with various seasonings added, their arrangements are instantly appealing, personal and travel the paths of their collective experience as they take you into their world.

 RAPT are Rosie McDonald ( Mothers of Intention, MusicOz award winner, Folklore,) Ann Palumbo ( urban eXcentrics , When Mother Comes To Visit, ASA awards judge among others)and Paul Laszlo (urban eXcentrics, , WMCTV, AustOpera, MelbSymphOrch, banjo soloist Singapore Symph, ASA Awards judge).